Loading...

 How to consume Blueberries, Raspberries without glucose spikes

-Consume blueberries and raspberries with a source of protein, such as Greek yogurt or cottage cheese, to help slow down the absorption of sugars.
+Pair blueberries and raspberries with a source of protein, such as Greek yogurt or cottage cheese, to help slow down the absorption of glucose.

-Add a handful of nuts, like almonds or walnuts, to your berry serving.
-Healthy fats can help stabilize blood sugar levels.
+Incorporate healthy fats like a handful of almonds or walnuts when consuming these berries.
+The fats can help to moderate blood sugar levels.

 Include Fiber-Rich Foods